tlambert03/pyrepo-cookiecutter/README.md

 This is my personal python repository bootstrap.

-*This is a simplified version: using only the bare minimum*
+*This is a simplified version: using only a minimal setup without a lot of tooling.*

 Feel free to use it as a launching point for your next project!